nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         2. List some doctors using `find xyz` (xyz is the name of an existing doctor).

     2. Test cases are similar to those above.

-### Listing all doctors <a name="list-doctors-manual-testing"/>

-1. List all doctors while none/some doctors are being shown

-    1. Prerequisites: `toggle` to the `Doctors` tab.
-Ensure that there are existing doctors.
-If there is none, use the [add](#add-doctor-manual-testing) command to add some doctors.
-List some doctors using `find XYZ` (XYZ is the name of an existing/non-existent doctor).

-    2. Test case: `list`<br>
-       Expected: All existing doctors are listed.

-    3. Test case: `list extra-parameters`<br>
-       Expected: All existing doctors are listed.

 ### Deleting a doctor  <a name="delete-doctor-manual-testing"/>
 1. Deleting a doctor while all doctors are being shown
     1. Prerequisites: `toggle` to the `Doctors` tab.
 List all doctors using the `list` command.
 There must be multiple doctors.